 Take the A496 from Barmouth to Harlech.
 After the village of Tal y Bont, turn left at the brown sign to the Dyffryn Seaside Estate and Benar Beach.
 The Benar car park is at the end of this single track lane (Ffordd Benar) after the Dyffryn Seaside Estate.

 This car park is operated by Snowdonia National Park car park and there is a parking charge.

 There is a bicycle rack in the car park.

 Morfa Dyffryn National Nature Reserve is on Ordnance Survey (OS) map OL 18.

 The OS grid reference is SH 572 227.

 The nearest train station is in Dyffryn Ardudwy, one mile away.

-There are regular buses from both the south (Barmouth) and North (Harlech) along the A496.
+There is a bus service from the south (Barmouth) and North (Harlech) along the A496.